bonitasoft/bonita-doc/md/single-sign-on-with-kerberos.md

 This pages explains how to configure your Bonita Platform system to use the Kerberos protocol to provide single sign-on (SSO).
 It assumes you already have a Correctly configured Windows Domain (AD/KDC/DNS services).

-This information applies to a Bonita platform deployed from a bundle (Tomcat or WildFly), not to the Engine launched from Bonita Studio. `<BUNDLE_HOME>` refers to the root directory of the bundle.
+This information applies to a Bonita platform deployed from a bundle, not to the Engine launched from Bonita Studio. `<BUNDLE_HOME>` refers to the root directory of the bundle.

 Kerberos configuration is at tenant level.
 Each tenant can use a different authentication method (over Kerberos or not).